justicehub-in/Justice-Hub/README.md

 # Justice-Hub
-Master repository for documentation and map to all the repositories
+Master repository for documentation and index to all the repositories